-The department has developed six industry roadmaps as part of the Queensland Government's Advance Queensland program.
+The department has developed a range of industry roadmaps and strategies as part of the Queensland Jobs Fund.

-Several emerging and priority sectors with global growth potential have been identified.
-We are working closely with industry to develop these 10-year roadmaps and action plans for each sector.
+Emerging and priority sectors with global growth potential have been identified.
+We are working closely with industry to develop these 10-year roadmaps and action plans and strategies for each sector.

 Advanced manufacturing encompasses all aspects of manufacturing, including the ability to quickly respond to customer needs through innovations in production processes and the supply chain.